gytwo/zen_ui_mod.koplugin/README.md

 | `zh_CN` | Simplified Chinese |
 | `zh_TW` | Traditional Chinese |

-These translations may not be fully correct or complete.
-If you find any issues or corrections that you would like to see made, please feel free to contribute.
+If you find any issues or corrections to the translations, please feel free to contribute.

 To contribute a translation or fix an existing one, see [locales/README.md](locales/README.md) and [CONTRIBUTING.md](CONTRIBUTING.md).